Bob Vila’s 10 “Must Do” Projects for August

 Backyard gardeners, take note: This year’s harvest could feed your household all through next summer.
 Save your seeds now, and you’ll have everything you need for next spring’s veggie garden.
 If you’re new to saving seeds, check out this quick tutorial.
 Be sure to stow the little treasures in small brown kraft envelopes, which will protect seeds from light.

 6. Remove Thatch

 Thatch is a layer of plant material that builds up between the soil and grass.
 In small amounts it can be beneficial to your lawn, but too much can damage the turf.
 By late August, cool-season grass can benefit from dethatching.
-Using a thatch rake, comb away thatch from the lawn.
+Use a thatch rake, like the True Temper 15-inch thatch rake, to comb away thatch from the lawn.
 Afterwards, apply a thin layer of fertilizer according to the manufacturer’s instructions.

 7. Learn a New Skill

 Mastering the art of home improvement can save lots of money that you might otherwise spend on hiring a contractor.
 This month, invest in yourself by picking up a new skill.
 Many hardware stores offer free summer classes that cover the basics of plumbing, tiling, or even fence building.
 For more specialized projects, try an online course.

 Yes, the school year is fast approaching.
 One way to get prepared is to create a backpack station near the door used most frequently.
 Another is to outfit a common area, such as the kitchen, with a homework chart or work station.

 August is the best month for home gardeners to begin drying and freezing home-grown herbs for winter storage.
 Pick your leaves early in the day, before it’s too hot.
 For best flavor, start early in the month.
 Basil, parsley, and dill do better when stored frozen.
 Sage, oregano, and mint taste best when air- or oven-dried.